 Where do we begin?
-What’s the best way to talk the talk about PAM Security?
-Well, to shape what will very well be then next big paradigm leap in identity and access management, we need to have a little chat about a quaint little thing called SAML.
+What’s the best way to define privileged access management security?
+Well, to shape what will very well be then next big paradigm leap in identity ands access management, we need to have a little chat about a quaint little thing called SAML.

 For those of you who have yet to rub elbows with markup languages, SAML, which is short for Security Assertion Markup Language, is an open standard used for mediating the information exchange (authorization & authentication) between various parties.

 Now, if the suffix (ML) sounds familiar, then you’re right – SAML is based on the Extensible Markup Language.
 One of the fundamental differences between SAML and XML is that the first is used for security assertations, while the latter is mostly used for encoding documents.

 SAML provides the security padding PAM (desperately) needs.
 Remember when we said that role assignation is the powerhouse of IAM?
 Even SAML has a penchant for thespianism.
 So, what are the roles in SAML?

 1) Principal (not the headmaster though).

 2) idP (Identity Provider).

 So, how does it work?
 The principal, which, in most cases, is considered the human user (although not mandatory), requests a service from the SP (Service Provider).
 To ascertain if the principal is really, well, the principal and not someone (or something) else, the SP queries one or more identity providers (idP) to make a security assertion – requesting authentication details.